KilledByAPixel/OS13k/README.md

 ### Programs
 - OS13k can open any html file with javascript and it will work the same as if opened directly
 - Chrome is recommended for development, but Firefox is also supported.
-- Firefox does not work in local mode because it treats local files as cross-origin
+- Firefox and other bowers may not work localy because it treats local files as cross-origin
-- Strict mode is not enforced but recommended to make minification easier
+- Strict mode is not enforced but recommended to make minification easier with Google Closure
 - To force a page to refresh you can add ?(version) to the src link... {src:'help.html?1'}
 - Your program should be paused or light on cpu when it does not have focus, !document.hasFocus()
 - Dweets and Shadertoys are automatically paused when not focued